+- These lenses also take the form of reading glasses for people who have good distance vision but experience a loss of near vision with age, known as presbyopia.
+So-called "readers" can be purchased over the counter at drugstores, bookstores and other retail shops.
+You can also get a prescription for reading glasses from your eye care provider.
+Some people worry that reading glasses might cause their sight to deteriorate more quickly with age.
+That's not the case!
 No exercise or medication can reverse presbyopia.
 Delaying the use of reading glasses is of no benefit.
 You will probably need to change your eyeglass prescription from time to time between the ages of 40 and 60 because your eye's natural lens will continue to lose flexibility and, therefore, focusing ability.

-- Plastic lenses are lighter, more flexible, and safer because they are less likely to shatter.
+- Plastic lenses are lighter, more flexible and safer than glass lenses because they are less likely to shatter.
 They also have inherent UV light-blocking ability.

-Trivex is a newer plastic material that meets the same safety standards as polycarbonate, but it is less distorting.
+- Trivex is a newer plastic material that meets the same safety standards as polycarbonate, but it is less distorting.

 Protective coatings for eyeglasses are available to help you keep your eyes healthy.